jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) includes an amount of income that a person derives under section CE 9 (Restrictive covenants) or CE 10 (Exit inducements) if the income is derived in connection with an employment relationship between the person and the person who paid the amount; and
   (cb) includes an unrepaid PAYE income overpayment that is treated as all or part of an amount of extra pay under section RD 8B(2)﻿(b); and
   (d) does not include a payment of exempt income.
+Exclusion for specified contractors and other non-employees (1B) Despite subsection (1), an amount is not an extra pay if it is a payment made to a person who is— (a) a specified contractor, as defined in section 6 of the Employment Relations Act 2000; or (b) not an employee under that section because their employment status is determined as other than an employee under another Act.
 Limit on retrospective increase in salary or wages
 (2)
 Remedial payments for certain entitlements